justinhshz/ntucedlcv/README.md

 **Vision-based advanced damage classification of columns, beams, and walls.** 📷

+## 🔍 Project Overview

+This repository provides a complete solution for the NTUCE DLCV 113-2 Final Competition.
+It focuses on vision-based classification of structural damage across three common structural components.

+- 🧱 **Targets**: Columns, Beams, and Walls
+- 🧠 **Methods**: Vision-based damage analysis using EfficientNet for classification and YOLO for detection
+- 📊 **Outputs**: CSV file with final predictions for submission
+- 🔧 **Workflows**: Jupyter Notebooks for training and inference across three structure types

+---

 ## 🚀 Usage Instructions

 We offer two recommended execution methods.
 Please choose according to your development environment and preferences: